 I liked the PC version of Wolfenstein 3D.
 Liked it when it came out.
 Liked it when I played through it for that review.
 But I couldn’t say that I loved the game, or had any particular desire to play through it again (as evidenced by a current lack of a Spear of Destiny review).
 So when I decided to review the Jaguar version, I expected to play a few levels, comment on what had changed, and move on.
 Imagine my surprise when I found myself still playing to the end.

 Wolf 3D for the Jaguar seems, upon first inspection, to be the version that didn’t need to be made.
 The PC original and the sequel were released two years before.
 Doom was already rampaging through the stores.
 Not to mention, there’s nothing particularly “64-bit” about Wolf.
 Why bother?
 Well, id had the code laying around, they had the money to throw at it to make more money, so I can understand a pervasive “why not?”
 Yet this doesn’t feel like the expected lazy cash-in port.
 Truthfully, it turns out to be an excellent version by any measure.

 But don’t pick this up expecting a totally rare adaptation available only to those who bought the Jag.
-It’s part of the “Wolfenstein 2.0” round of 1994 ports, which include the 3DO, Macintosh, and the SNES to some extent.
+It’s part of the “Wolfenstein 2.0” round of 1994 ports, which include the SNES, 3DO, and Macintosh.
 Each of them are similar expansions of the original game, improving upon the PC original, but not being much different from each other.
 The fundamental game hasn’t changed much either, making it harder to recommend if you’ve already played the first.